wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 [RFC 054](../054-authority-vs-canonical-concept-ids) covers the technique that will be used to match Genre-as-a-Subject (where it can only be a Concept) with Genre-as-a-Genre (where it will be a Genre).

+## Proposal - website

+Genre links on Work pages will link to the Concept page for their primary Concept.
+The remaining parts of the compound will still be displayed in the link text, but are not used to further refine that link.

 ## Rationale